lightly-ai/lightly/docs/source/docker/advanced/datasource_metadata.rst

 Add Metadata to a Datasource
 ===============================

 Lightly can make use of metadata collected alongside your images or videos.
-Provided metadata can be used to steer the selection process and to analyze the selected subset in the web-app.
+Provided, metadata can be used to steer the selection process and to analyze the selected dataset in the Lightly Platform.

 Metadata Folder Structure
 ----------------------------

-In the following, we will outline the format in which metadata can be added to a Lightly datasource.
+Following, we outline the format in which metadata can be added to a Lightly datasource.
 Everything regarding metadata will take place in a subdirectory of your configured datasource called `.lightly/metadata`.
 The general structure of this directory will look like this: